Why Ancient Persian Warriors Wore High Heels

 Blood, Bows, and Heels

 Persian cavalry needed something that would anchor their feet during battle.
 These were warriors, not catwalk models.
-They weren’t strutting.
-They were shooting arrows while riding at full speed.
-A raised heel gave them better leverage in the stirrups, letting them stand up and shoot with deadly accuracy.
+They weren’t strutting down palace corridors.
+They were shooting arrows while riding at full speed, executing the devastating Parthian shot, the legendary technique of turning backward in the saddle to fire at pursuing enemies.

 It wasn’t fashion.
 It was function.
 High heels were born in blood and dust, not boutiques.

 The Look That Conquered Europe

-Eventually, Persian culture made its way into Europe, especially during the 17th century.
-European aristocrats, always looking for ways to peacock their power, saw Persian heels and thought: Yes, this is exactly the kind of impractical detail we can use to show off our wealth.
+European aristocrats, always looking for ways to peacock their power and distinguish themselves from commoners, saw Persian heels and thought: Yes, this is exactly the kind of impractical detail we can use to show off our wealth.
 If you can barely walk in your shoes, it means you’re rich enough not to need to work.
+You have servants to carry you, horses to ride, and no fields to plow.

 Masculinity, Remixed

 So the next time someone snickers at a guy in heels or suggests they’re not “manly,” maybe remind them that heels were originally a weapon of war.
 Literally.
+The most masculine thing imaginable: cavalry warfare.
+Genghis Khan’s horsemen probably wore them.
+Persian warriors who conquered vast territories wore them.
+They’re about as traditionally masculine as it gets.

 From Battlefield to Boutique

 But it’s kind of wild to realize that stilettos have an ancestor in a Persian cavalry boot.
-One was made to stabilize your shot during a gallop.
+One was made to stabilize your shot during a gallop, to help you kill enemies while maintaining perfect balance on a moving horse.
 The other?
-Mostly made to make you look taller in a club bathroom mirror.
-Still, there’s a through-line: heels signal something.
-Power.
-Style.
-Command of attention.
+Mostly made to make you look taller in a club bathroom mirror, to change the shape of your legs, to signal sexual availability or high fashion depending on context.

 Why It Still Matters

-Knowing this changes how you look at history.
-It reminds us that fashion isn’t shallow.
-It’s layered.
+Knowing this history changes how you look at fashion.
+It reminds us that fashion isn’t shallow or frivolous.
+It’s layered with meaning.
 It carries stories of migration, war, identity, and reinvention.
-A heel isn’t just a heel.
-It’s a piece of armor, a social signal, and sometimes a political statement.
+Every garment, every accessory has a past that often contradicts its present.

 Sources: